SivaMTR/JavaPrograms/README.md

 Program 2:

-To findout specific characters occurence in the given string.
+Findout specific characters occurence in the given string.

 Solution:
 We have to replace specific charecter 'a' with blank "" using replaceAll method and then substract the leght of actual string with result string lenght.